 MDH and MPCA consider the damage done to the floor tile, even if hand tools are used for the removal.
-Damaged material directly relates to the friability of a material.
+Damage directly relates to the friability of a material.

 The MDH had issued an administrative penalty order (APO) to a licensed asbestos contractor for failing to notify MDH and follow proper work procedures during a floor tile removal project.
 The asbestos contractor contested the APO and a hearing was held in front of an administrative law judge.
 The administrative law judge concluded that MDH had correctly determined that the floor tile had been rendered friable as defined by the Minnesota Rules and therefore the project was regulated by the MDH.
 View the administrative law judge's finding.

 What if the non-friable floor tile I'm removing becomes friable?

 If you are removing non-friable floor tile in excess of 160 square feet and there is the potential for the material to become friable, take the following steps:

 - You need to submit a courtesy notification to the MPCA ten (10) working days in advance of the start date of the project.
 Do not submit courtesy notifications to MDH.

 - When you determine that the floor tile is becoming friable, stop work.
 The project is now regulated by MDH and MPCA.